Dawar-Imam/Isolation-Forest/README.md

 ## Training and Testing

+Run the isolation_forest.py file after installing the given requirements.

 Dataset information composing of feature description, statistics, and null value counts are shown during program execution.
-After training, statistical graphs are presented, and its accuracy during training is also shown.
+The data was first cleaned and unnecessary features were removed before going into training.
+After cleaning and training, statistical graphs are presented, and its accuracy during training is also shown.
 Lastly testing phase prompts runs shortly for runtime detection of anomalies.

-The model trained over above dataset acheived bla bla bla accuracy,f1 score as fellows
+The model trained over above dataset acheived an average of 78% accuracy.
+Here's the classification report:

+Classification Report:

+              precision  recall  f1-score   support Anomaly           0.000   0.000  0.000000     0.000
+Normal            1.000   0.804  0.891353  1000.000
+accuracy          0.804   0.804  0.804000     0.804
+macro avg         0.500   0.402  0.445676  1000.000
+weighted avg      1.000   0.804  0.891353  1000.000

+This report is also presented during execution of the program

 ## Graphical Results